Skip to main content

 components:

-- component: account-settings
+- name: account-settings

 stacks/orgs/acme/plat/prod/us-east-1.yaml